Truro City face liquidation after failing to reach Conference deal

 "We all agreed on everything and the administrators agreed on it as well.

 "With no-one in charge at the club and no money at the club there'll be no way the club can go forward.

 "We're owed nearly three months' money at the moment.
 We're looking at 50% of a month's wages.

 "We're not asking for it all, we just want a little bit of money as people are struggling at home."

-Former Truro manager Steve Massey decided to drop a bid for the club last week and said: "As a business proposition you'd walk away from it, it just doesn't make sense."
+Former Truro manager Steve Massey and said: "As a business proposition you'd walk away from it, it just doesn't make sense."

-The club had risen from playing local league football to two divisions off the Football league after five promotions in six years following funding from Heaney.
+The club had risen from playing local league football to two divisions off the Football league after following funding from Heaney.

-After entering administration in August, the Football Conference gave City the 11 October takeover deadline at the end of last month to agree to a sale or face expulsion.
+After entering administration in August, the Football Conference gave City the at the end of last month to agree to a sale or face expulsion.